-Christmas is all about making a review of our past year and setting new hopes, goals, and wishes for what’s to come!
+The week between Christmas and New Year’s Eve is all about making a review of our past year and setting new hopes, goals, and wishes for what’s to come!

 Even if you are the type of person, who aims to live life in its fullness all year round, I still find that holidays are a great time to instill some fresh inspiration into our life, which will give us the drive and enthusiasm to stand even stronger in what we believe in over the New Year!

-This is why I found this story the perfect Christmas inspiration for all vegans, who feel strongly committed to this lifestyle!
+This is why I found this story the perfect New Year inspiration for all vegans, who feel strongly committed to this lifestyle!

 Here’s how one person managed to have it all – run a profitable business while following his heart!
 Indeed, this is easier said than done when it comes to business affairs!